huggingface/hub-docs/docs/hub/security-tokens.md

 - `write`: tokens with this role additionally grant write access to the repositories you have write access to.
 Use this token if you need to create or push content to a repository (e.g., when training a model or modifying a model card).

+Note that Organization API Tokens have been deprecated.
+If you are a member of an organization with read/write/admin role, then your User Access Tokens will be able to read/write the resources according to the token permission (read/write) and organization membership (read/write/admin).

 ## How to manage User Access Tokens?

 To create an access token, go to your settings, then click on the [Access Tokens tab](https://huggingface.co/settings/tokens).
 Click on the **New token** button to create a new User Access Token.